Cardiac Care During the Cold Months

 • Being aware of the signs and symptoms

-• Planning ahead for snow shoveling (get help, don’t do it yourself- if you are at risk.
-I knew a middle aged gentleman who had a heart attack and died after shoveling snow)
+• Planning ahead for snow shoveling.
+Get help, be very cautious doing it yourself- especially if you are at risk.
+I knew a middle aged gentleman who had a heart attack and died after shoveling snow.
+If you must do it, warm up first, take LOTS of breaks, stay hydrated, and pay attention to how you are feeling.

 • Setting up medication reminders